yu81/grpc-tokenizer/README.md

 # grpc-tokenizer
 Sentence tokenization server in python using grpc for microservices.
+This application uses MeCab as tokenizer, and [NEologd](https://github.com/neologd/mecab-ipadic-neologd) as dictionary.

 # How to use